animaldna/catalog-api/README.md

 # Cronenberg's Discogs API
 This project is a "clone" of the public [Discogs API](https://api.discogs.com/) built using [FastAPI.](https://github.com/tiangolo/fastapi) Data is stored in [DynamoDB](https://aws.amazon.com/dynamodb/) using a single-table design.
-(Shout out to Alex DeBrie for putting together an excellent resource explaining [this tricky concept.](https://www.alexdebrie.com/posts/dynamodb-single-table/))
+(Shout out to Alex DeBrie for putting together an excellent resource explaining [this tricky concept.](https://www.alexdebrie.com/posts/dynamodb-single-table/)) It's using a very limited dataset pulled from Discogs.

 The API itself was actually a secondary focus; my main goals were to:
 1. Get hands-on experience with DynamoDB, specifically optimized table design
 2. Have a "real world" project I could use to work with CircleCI, Terraform, and ECS.
-[The Terraform project can be found here.]()
+[The main Terraform project can be found here.](https://github.com/animaldna/aws-ecs-tf-public)

-There's a very limited set of data.
-Data was generated with ______.

 ## Technologies
 - Python 3.9